-- 1. Set an acceptable inconsistency deviation tolerance for each response variable and each linking variable, and set initial weights (for example, set all weights to 1). - 2.
-Solve the ATC problem. - 3.
-If the inconsistency deviation tolerance is not satisfied at the solution, update each term in each weighting coefficient vector (excluding the top level element) using Eq.(15) and Eq.(18), and return to step 2.
+- 1. Set an acceptable inconsistency deviation tolerance for each response variable and each linking variable and set initial weights (for example, set all weights to 1). - 2.
+Solve the ATC Problem - 3.
+If the inconsistency deviation tolerance is not satisfied at the solution, then update each term in each weighting coefficient vector using Eqs.
+(14) and (17) and return to step 2.